-For example, in order to update a, the scheduler cancels the overrun part of all HC tasks, i.e. Wi^{HI}-Wi^{LO}, and drops the rion-overlapping part of the replica tasks.
+WCET of the replica task) from the deadline of selected replica task toward its release time, and schedules the replica in these free time slots (lines 21-22).
+If there are tasks in both of the Q{ASAP} and Q{ALAP} , if the deadline of an ASAP job (J{ij}^S) is smaller than ALAP one (J{xy}^L) , the algorithm schedules J{ij}^{S} in lines 23-27.
+Otherwise, the J{xy}^{L} is scheduled in line 29.
+After scheduling all tasks based on the worst-case scenario, the scheduler updates scaling factors of LC tasks.
+For example, in order to update a, the scheduler cancels the overrun part of all HC tasks, W_i^{HI}-W_i^{LO}, and drops the nonoverlapping part of the replica tasks.
 Hence, LC tasks will be scheduled in these released slacks.
 During this process, the scheduling of the HC tasks is left untouched, i.e. HC jobs are executed exactly based on the times that the scheduler determines in the worst-case scenario.
-For upclating β , only the released slacks from the cancellation of rion-overlapping part of replicas are used to schedule LC tasks more frequently.
-For updating θ , only the released slacks from the cancellation of the overrun parts of all HC tasks (W_i^{HI} - W_i^{LO}) are used to schedule LC tasks more frecuently.
+For updating β , only the released slacks from the cancellation of nonoverlapping part of replicas are used to schedule LC tasks more frequently.
+For updating θ , only the released slacks from the cancellation of the overrun parts of all HC tasks $(W_i^{HI}-W_i^{LO})$ are used to schedule LC tasks more frequently.

 By scheduling HC tasks as soon as possible and their corresponding replicas as late as possible, it is sufficient to complete only one copy of each task successfully.
-So, if one replica completes and no fault is detected, we can cancel other versions of that task immediately to avoid further energy consumption.
-Also, in this paper we exploit partitioned approach, i.e. each task is statically assigned to a single core, and migration is not allowed due to its nonnegligible overheads among cores [56].
+Hence, the other versions of that task will be cancelled immediately to avoid further energy consumption.